RocketCommunicationsInc/astro-www/src/pages/patterns/table.md

 title: Table
 ---

-# Table
+# Tables

 ## Appearance and Behavior

 Tables are a fundamental UX design tool for organizing and displaying data.
 They are used throughout space applications and may take many forms.
-The principal table interactions and styles are illustrated below and demonstrated in the [GRM](https://grm-dashboard.astrouxds.com/) and [TT&C](https://ttc-monitor.astrouxds.com/) sample applications.
-Types of content used in table cells varies by use case, but often includes: [text](/design-guidelines/typography/), [checkboxes](/components/checkbox/), [icons](/components/icons-and-symbols/), [status indicators](/components/status-symbol/), or [buttons](/components/button/).
+Tables are comprised of columns and rows of cells and typically have column headers oriented horizontally across the top of a table.
+The principal table interactions and styles are illustrated below, and demonstrated in the [GRM](https://grm-dashboard.astrouxds.com/) and [TT&C](https://ttc-monitor.astrouxds.com/) sample applications.
+Types of content used in table cells varies by use case, but can include [Text](/design-guidelines/typography/), [Checkboxes](/components/checkbox/), [Icons](/components/icons-and-symbols/), [Status Indicators](/components/status-symbol/), or [Buttons](/components/button/).

 ## Filtering

-Filters, to narrow what is displayed in the Table, may be presented in the header as Select Menus, as a Segmented Button, or as an Input Field.
+Filters, to narrow what is displayed in the Table, may be presented in the header as [Select Menus](/components/select/), a [Segmented Button](/components/segmented-button/), or an [Input Field](/components/input-field/).
 If it is critical that the user knows that not all data is displayed, a warning may be shown when filters are applied.
 Though it is not a requirement to display filters in the header row of the column to which they correspond, tables created using ag-Grid default to this design pattern.

 ## Sorting